opentable/design-tokens/OTKit/README.md

 ### Publish

-A token needs to be published in order for the changes to take effect.
-To publish a token, navigate to the token's directory, for example `./OTKit/otkit-colors/`, then run `npm publish otkit-colors`.

 You need to have an NPM account and be among the "Collaborators" list on the official NPM package page, for example  `https://www.npmjs.com/package/otkit-colors`, to publish.
 Contact one of the collaborators if you would like to be added.